Tourism in Tanzania: Visa policy

 Most visitors to Tanzania must obtain a visa from one of the Tanzanian diplomatic missions.
 However, a majority of nations can obtain a visitor visa at any port of entry land or air.
 Most SADC citizens or East African Community citizens do not need a visa for tourism purposes.
 3-month tourist visas are available for US$50 at all ports of entry (except US citizens must buy US$100 1 year multiple entry visas).
 Tanzania does not fall under the East African Tourist Visa regime and a separate visa is required to enter Tanzania.
 All visitors must hold a passport valid for 6 months (according to the Tanzanian immigration department) or a month beyond the period of intended stay (according to IATA).

 Statistics

-In 2014 a total of 1,093,000 tourists visited Tanzania continuing the year on year growth of visitors.
+In 2024 a total of 1,748,500 tourists visited Tanzania continuing the year on year growth of visitors.
 Compared to the size and potential Tanzania has the second lowest number of tourists only above Burundi.
 Almost 50% of tourists into were from Africa and the number has been rising due to the increase in regional integration and improved flight connectivity.
-Though the industry has been continually growing the recent recession and the 2014 Ebola scare has hurt the industry heavily.
+Though the industry has been continually growing, the Great Recession and the 2014 Ebola outbreak hurt the industry heavily.

+In 2020, Tanzania, like many other countries, was significantly impacted by the COVID-19 pandemic, though by mid-2021 the tourism sector began to recover.
+In 2022, the country welcomed 1,454,920 tourists, and in 2023, this number rose to 1,808,205, according to Angellah Kairuki, Tanzania's Minister of Tourism and Natural Resources.

+The most visited destinations remain Serengeti National Park with over 589,000 visitors, Tarangire with 241,741 and Mt Kilimanjaro with 40,000 visitors.
+Over 2023 Ngorongoro Conservation Area attracted 515,961 visitors.